brendenterrell/CV/README.md

 I enjoy learning new things and developed solution to problems and while collobrating with a team to find other solutions.

 I'm self driven, hard working and easy going.
-I also hold a associate degree in Cybersecurity and Computer Information Systems
+I also am working on a associate degree in Cybersecurity and Computer Information Systems

 ## Experience:
 ### Scrimba Course (2020)